Developing Online Assessments of Student Learning in a Hurry

 Any tool in Brightspace can be used for test-enhanced learning, in fact.
 If you have an assignment that you would like to make lower-stakes, reach out to your CFT liaison.
 We are happy to consult with you about how you can make these kinds of changes to your courses.

-Tips for Assessing Online and Keeping your Sanity
+Tips for Assessing Online and Keeping it Manageable

 In case of any kind of emergency that may keep you or your students from campus, it’s important to remember that the tools you need to assess online work are already in place.
 For instructors developing online assessments in a hurry, remember to: